 The Indiana CTSI was founded in 2008 as a partnership between Indiana University and Purdue University.
 In 2009, University of Notre Dame joined the organization.
-Founder Anantha Shekhar, MD, PhD, then a professor at Indiana University School of Medicine and founding director of the Department of Psychiatry’s Neuroscience Clinical Research Center.
+Founder Anantha Shekhar, MD, PhD, was then a professor at Indiana University School of Medicine and founding director of the Department of Psychiatry’s Neuroscience Clinical Research Center.
 While serving as director, he also led Indiana’s largest statewide research enterprise, serving as associate vice president for research and clinical affairs at IU, executive associate dean for research affairs at IU School of Medicine and executive vice president of academic affairs for clinical research at Indiana University Health.

-Since 2008, the Indiana CTSI has secured multi-million-dollar grants from the Clinical and Translational Science Awards (CTSA) Program at the NIH’s National Center for Advancing Translational Sciences (NCATS) to build research infrastructure, recruit talent and identify the Indiana’s greatest health challenges.
+Since 2008, the Indiana CTSI has been consecutively funded, securing four multi-million-dollar grants from the Clinical and Translational Science Awards (CTSA) Program at the NIH’s National Center for Advancing Translational Sciences (NCATS) to build research infrastructure, recruit talent and identify the Indiana’s greatest health challenges.
 Its latest NIH renewal in 2023 allows the institute to support clinical and translational research across both the state and the nation in order to improve the health of Indiana residents.
 In addition, the longstanding collaborative nature of the Indiana CTSI’s network has established a foundation of trust and transparency among partners that promotes health equity and inclusiveness in research.

 2023: The Indiana CTSI receives $38M NIH grant to advance health research in Indiana